NFL Week 1 preseason scores, schedule, updates: Sam Darnold shines in first half of debut

 Colts 19, Seahawks 17 (box score)

-Darnold Dealing
+Darnold dealing

 Have the Jets finally found a quarterback????